Protected: Langston Hughes in Reno – timeline

 Everyone came to see me off at the airport.
 Swell flight over the mountains and into the sunset.

-• This was Hughes’ first time flying.
+This was Hughes’ first time flying.
 Hubbard Airport was established in 1927; Charles Lindberg’s landing there helped publicize that it was open for business.
-(Skorupa, SUsan.
+(Skorupa, Susan.
 29 Jne 2003.
 Reno Gazzette-Journal 1-2B.)
-Amelia Earhart’s 1931 stop en route to Sacramento in 1931 preceded a 3-crash return trip back East (Cafferata, Patty.
-Reno Gazette-Journal, 10 Jine 2014: 3D)
+Amelia Earhart’s 1931 stop en route to Sacramento preceded a 3-crash return trip back East (Cafferata, Patty.
+Reno Gazette-Journal, 10 June 2014: 3D)

 Telephoned Talla Mae, Dorothy, Gladys, Matt.
 Down to Carmel with Noel.